dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

     If you do not want to install Chocolatey, you can also browse to <https://git-scm.org> and download and install git from there.

-5. Ensure that the git executable is in your path to make the next exercises work.
+1. Ensure that the git executable is in your path to make the next exercises work.
 Otherwise, please use the full or relative path to git.exe in the following steps.

     > Note: After installing git, you may need to close and open VSCode or the ISE again to make the process read the new path environment variable.

-6. In this and the following exercises we will be working with the open-source DscWorkshop repository hosted at <https://github.com/dsccommunity/DscWorkshop>.
+1. In this and the following exercises we will be working with the open-source DscWorkshop repository hosted at <https://github.com/dsccommunity/DscWorkshop>.
 To clone this repository, please execute:

     > Note: Please make sure you are in the 'C:\Git' folder or wherever you want to store project.

     ```powershell
     git clone https://github.com/dsccommunity/DscWorkshop
     ```

-7. Change into the newly cloned repository and checkout the dev branch to move into the development
+1. Change into the newly cloned repository and checkout the dev branch to move into the development

     ```powershell
     Set-Location -Path .\dscworkshop
     ```

     To get the branch you are currently using, just type:

     ```powershell
     git branch
     ```

-    If the command did not return 'dev', please switch for the 'dev' branch like this:
+    If the command did not return 'dev', please switch for the 'dev' branch like this.
+If the branch 'dev' does not exist yet, create one like done in the next code block:

     ```powershell
     git checkout dev

+    #if the previous command failed with: error: pathspec 'dev' did not match any file(s) known to git
+    git branch dev
+    git checkout dev
     ```

-    > Note: If you want to read more about this, have a look at the documentation about [git branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)
+    > Note: If you want to read more about branches in git, have a look at the documentation about [git branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)

-8. Open the DscWorkshop folder in VSCode and examine the repository contents.
-The shortcut in VSCode to open a folder is ```CTRL+K CTRL+O```.
-You can also press ```F1``` and type in the command you are looking for.
+1. Open the DscWorkshop folder in VSCode and examine the repository contents.
+The shortcut in VSCode to open a folder is `CTRL+K CTRL+O`.
+You can also press `F1` and type in the command you are looking for.
 And of course there is the classical way using the file menu.

-9. For a build to succeed, multiple dependencies have to be met.
-These are defined in files containing hashtables of key/value pairs much like a module manifest (*.psd1) file.
-Take a look at the content of these files by navigating to the DSC folder in VSCode and open the \*PSDepend\*.psd1 files:
+1. For a build to succeed, multiple dependencies have to be met.
+These are defined in a file containing hashtables of key/value pairs much like a module manifest (*.psd1) file.
+Take a look at the content of the file `RequiredModules.psd1` by opening it from the project's root folder in VSCode:

     PSDepend is another PowerShell module being used here which can be leveraged to define project dependencies to PowerShell modules, GitHub repositories and more.
-    To learn more about PSDepend, have a look at <https://github.com/RamblingCookieMonster/PSDepend>
+    On learn more about PSDepend, have a look at <https://github.com/RamblingCookieMonster/PSDepend>

-10. Without modifying anything yet, start the build script by executing:
+1. Without modifying anything yet, start the build script by executing:

-    > Note: It is important to go into the DSC folder and start the build script form there.
-Don't invoke it like ```.\DSC\Build.ps1```.

-    ```powershell
-    cd DSC
-    .\Build.ps1 -ResolveDependency
+    ```powershe
+    ll
+    .\build.ps1
     ```

-    This command will download all dependencies that have been defined first and then build the entire environment.
-Downloading all the dependencies can take This can take a short while.
+    This command will download all dependencies that have been defined in the previously mentioned file `RequiredModules.psd1` and then build the entire environment.
+Downloading all the dependencies can take a short while.

     While the script is running, you may want to explore the following folders.
-The PSDepend module downloads and stores the dependencies into these folders based on the information in the files in brackets.
+The `PSDepend` module downloads and stores the dependencies into the folder defined as target in the `RequiredModules.psd1`, which is `output\RequiredModules`.
-    - DSC\BuildOutput (DSC\PSDepend.Build.psd1)
-    - DSC\DscConfigurations (DSC\PSDepend.DscConfigurations.psd1)
-    - DSC\DscResources (DSC\PSDepend.DscResources.psd1)

-    >Note: Depending on you machine's speed, your internet connection and the performance of the PowerShell Gallery, the initial build with downloading all the resources may take 20 to 30 minutes.
-Subsequent builds should take around 3 minutes.
+    >Note: Depending on you machine's speed, your internet connection and the performance of the PowerShell Gallery, the initial build with downloading all the resources may take 5 to 15 minutes.
+Subsequent builds should take around 2 to 4 minutes.

-11. After the build process has finished, a number of artifacts have been created.
-The artifacts that we need for DSC are the MOF files, Meta.MOF files and the compressed modules.
+1. After the build process has finished, a number of artifacts have been created.
+The artifacts that we need for DSC are the
+    - MOF files
+    - Meta.MOF files
+    - compressed modules

+    Additionally, you have artifacts that help when investigating issues with the configuration data or when debugging something but which are not required for DSC.
+    - CompressedArtifacts
+    - Logs
+    - RSOP
+    - RsopWithSource

     Before having a closer look at the artifacts, let's have a look how nodes are defined for the dev environment.
-In VSCode, please navigate to the folder 'DSC\DscConfigData\AllNodes\Dev.
+In VSCode, please navigate to the folder `source\AllNodes\Dev`.

-    You should see two files here for the DSCFile01 and DSCWeb01.
+    You should see two files here for the `DSCFile01.yml` and `DSCWeb01.yml`.

-12. Please open the files 'DSCFile01.yml' and 'DSCWeb01.yml'.
+1. Please open the files `DSCFile01.yml` and `DSCWeb01.yml`.
 Both files are in the YAML format.
-YAML, like JSON, has been around since 2000/2001 and can be used to serialize data.
+[YAML](https://yaml.org/), like JSON, has been around since 2000 / 2001 and can be used to serialize data.

     The file server for example looks like this:

     ```yaml
-    NodeName: DSCFile01
+    NodeName: '[x={ $Node.Name }=]'
-    Environment: Dev
+    Environment: '[x={ $File.Directory.BaseName } =]'
     Role: FileServer
-    Description: File Server in Dev
+    Description: '[x= "$($Node.Role) in $($Node.Environment)" =]'
     Location: Frankfurt
     Baseline: Server

     ComputerSettings:
-    Name: DSCFile01
+    Name: '[x={ $Node.NodeName }=]'
-    Description: File Server in Dev
+    Description: '[x= "$($Node.Role) in $($Node.Environment)" =]'

     NetworkIpConfiguration:
     Interfaces: